nftables

 Validating resolver.
 Cryptographically verifies DNSSEC signatures and serves hot records from its own prefetching in-memory cache.

-Secure upstream transport.
-Encrypts every outbound query to the upstream resolvers so nothing leaves us in plaintext.
+Encrypted upstream transport.
+Every outbound query leaves over DNSCrypt or DoH, so nothing reaches the upstream resolvers in plaintext.

-We strictly block these sources at the network edge.
+We block these sources at the network edge.
+The list below is the set of feeds currently enabled.

 Domain-based blocklists that filter ads, trackers, malware, and phishing at the DNS level.
 These work after traffic passes the firewall.